ViciousBadger/larion-world-generation/README.md

 enough to be interesting to explore in survival mode.

 The biomes themselves are not altered at all, making Larion fully compatible with most biome overhauls.
-If you encounter issues when combining Larion with world generation datapacks, try using Larion as a datapack and make sure it is loaded **after** any other datapacks using a tool like [Paxi](https://modrinth.com/mod/paxi).
 See below for a list of compability notes and potential solutions.

 ## Features